GulamJilani5/system-design/typeofsystems/observability-and-logging/tracing/distributedtracing.md

 ### OpenTelemetry

-- It's been used with many langauges
+- It's been used with many languages